 I would have no hesitation recommending Auto Extract Systems to any potential company requiring their services.
 I've used them for all our LEV testing, certification and repairs over the last 4 years and have been extremely pleased with the service from their staff; they're helpful, professional and committed to giving the best value.
 The aftercare is second-to-none and the LEV Report Portal is very useful!

-An LEV test is also commonly known as a Thorough Examination and Testing (TExT) or a COSHH test.
-Tests form part of regulation 9 of a COSHH assessment to ensure that adequate control measures are in place to protect workers who regularly work with substances that are hazardous.
+An LEV test is also commonly known as a Thorough Examination and Testing (TExT) or a COSHH test/COSHH Testing.
+Tests form part of regulation 9 of the Control of Substances Hazardous to Health (COSHH) assessment.
+This ensures that adequate control measures are in place to protect workers who regularly work with substances that are hazardous.
+The tests ensure that the extraction equipment is maintained in efficient working order.
+Extraction system testing is a process whereby an extraction unit's air flows are measured against its initial benchmarked performance levels.
 An LEV test is built from these three core areas...

-Checking and maintenance include the examination of the ductwork's condition, including:
+Checking and maintenance include the examination of the local exhaust ventilation system's condition, including:

 cleanliness of hoods (including canopies and duct interiors)